desihub/desitemplate/README.rst

 =====================================

-The instructions above concern installing the necessary *files* but to perform Travis-CI tests, Coverage checks and automated documentation, GitHub packages also need special settings set.
+The instructions above concern installing the necessary *files* but to perform `GitHub Actions`_ tests, Coverage checks and automated documentation.
+In addition, GitHub packages also need special settings set.

 #.
 Create accounts on `Read the Docs`_, and `Coveralls`_.
 #.
-Visit *e.g.* https://github.com/desihub/desitarget and click on
+Visit *e.g.* https://github.com/desihub/desitemplate and click on
    Settings (look for a gear icon on the right).
 If you do not see this, **stop now**.
 In this case you probably don't have permission to perform any of these steps.